MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/overview-transcripts.md

 ## Configure permissions on Azure AD to access transcript

 Your app must have the required permissions for fetching transcripts.
-It can access and fetch transcripts for a Teams meeting using organization-wide application permissions or Resource-specific consent (RSC) application permissions for a particular meeting.
+It can access and fetch transcripts for a Teams meeting using organization-wide application permissions or resource-specific consent (RSC) application permissions for a particular meeting.

 ### Use organization-wide application permissions